 Nicaragua needs to spur export growth, and sustainably expand livelihood opportunities for small-scale farmers, especially women producers.
 The low levels of agricultural exports when compared to its Central American neighbors indicates a substantial low yield, as well as an investment opportunity for its development.

-Technolinks+ uses smart incentives to encourage smallholder farmers and enterprise clients to increase their investments in technologies.
+Technolinks+ used smart incentives to encourage smallholder farmers and enterprise clients to increase their investments in technologies.
 These incentives include electronic vouchers to target smallholder farmers and matching grants for distributors and processors.
 Technolinks+ also partners with financial institutions to develop financing mechanisms for farmers.